 A note on the crust.
 In my opinion, a pie is just an excuse to eat a fantastic homemade butter crust.
 These days you can buy frozen flat crusts, but if you haven't made a homemade crust, I strongly encourage you to try it.

-Pear and Cranberry Rustic Tart Recipe
+Pear and Cranberry Rustic Tart

 You can either cut up the pears into cubes, or halve them and core them, and use pear halves.
 The halves will make a prettier presentation, but the cubes will be easier to prepare.

 4 pounds (about 8) Bosc or Bartlett pears (ripe but still quite firm, NOT soft), peeled, cored, cubed into 1-inch pieces (or halved)

-- 1-inch piece of fresh ginger, peeled, chopped
+1-inch piece fresh ginger, peeled, chopped

-- 1/2 cup granulated sugar (do not sub brown sugar, it will change the taste too much)
+1/2 cup granulated sugar (do not sub brown sugar, it will change the taste too much)

-- 1/4 cup (half a stick) butter, cut into small cubes
+1/4 cup (half a stick) butter, cut into small cubes

-- 1 cup fresh or frozen cranberries
+1 cup fresh or frozen cranberries

-- 1 teaspoon almond extract
+1 teaspoon almond extract

 from one recipe of a butter crust, or buy the kind of frozen pie crust that is folded in a box and lays out flat.

-2 Preheat oven to 400°F. Line a roasting pan with aluminum foil.
+Heat oven to 400°F. Line a roasting pan with aluminum foil.
 Toss together in the pan the cubed pears (or pear halves if using), ginger, and sugar, and spread out evenly in the pan.
 Dot the top with butter.

 Use a slotted spoon to lift the pears out of the roasting pan, and place in a large bowl.
 Stir in the cranberries and almond extract.

-4 Preheat oven to 350°F. Roll-out the pie dough to a 13-inch diameter.
+Heat oven to 350°F. Roll-out the pie dough to a 13-inch diameter.
 Place on a rimmed baking sheet.
 Mound the pear and cranberry filling in the middle of the dough round, leaving a 2 to 3 inch border.

-5 Bake for 1 hour, or until the crust is nicely browned.
+Bake at 350°F for 1 hour, or until the crust is nicely browned.

 Cool on a rack for at least an hour before serving.